Skip to content

 It’s true, sometimes the thing that holds us back isn’t the moment itself, it’s how long we hold onto it.

-In this blog, I’m going to share a story from my own leadership journey and why “being a goldfish” has become a small but powerful reminder for me.
+In this blog, I’m going to share a story from my own leadership journey and why “being a goldfish” has become a quiet, powerful reminder.

 When Letting Go Is the Hardest Part